Ethics Week

 Ethics Institute

-MSU President Kevin Guskiewicz shared a comprehensive list of his presidential initiatives in December 2024, which includes establishing MSU as a global hub for ethical thinking and decision-making by prioritizing the development of the MSU Ethics Institute early in 2025.
-The institute will evaluate and address institutional ethics and practices beyond the classroom through research, study, pedagogy and the advancement of community-engaged activities.
+MSU President Kevin Guskiewicz shared a comprehensive list of his presidential initiatives in December 2024, which includes establishing MSU as a global hub for ethical thinking and decision-making by prioritizing the development of the MSU Ethics Institute.
+The institute is designed to evaluate and address institutional ethics and practices beyond the classroom through research, study, pedagogy and the advancement of community-engaged activities.
 MSU’s annual ethics symposia have helped lay a strong foundation for this new institute.
-Hosting Ethics Week in February 2025 helps encourage campuswide engagement with contemporary moral challenges.
+Hosting Ethics Week in February 2025 helped encourage campus-wide engagement with contemporary moral challenges.

 Learn More